robertxing2004/robertxing2004/README.md

 ```

 ### what i'm up to 🌿
 Currently looking forward to my second year of university.
-I'm spending the summer contributing to open source projects, working on some personal side projects, and playing sports and video games.
+I'm spending the summer contributing to open source projects, working on some personal side projects, and just enjoying the weather.

 ### connect with me! 📱
 <p>